andreidumitrescu95/Python-Pathfinding-Algorithm-Visualizer/README.md

 ## WIP features and functionalities

 At the current stage all proposed pathfinding algorithms have been implemented and the flow of the application is complete enough so that a user may be able to visualize all algorithms and reset the grid easily.
 Further adjustments can be made in the optimization department.
-I am considering switching form lists and arrays to numpy arrays which should make the app run a bit faster, seein as numpy data structures are linear and they take less time to swap and compare values.
+I am considering switching from lists and arrays to numpy arrays which should make the app run a bit faster, seeing as numpy data structures are linear and they take less time to swap and compare values.